 Giant Ice Cream Cones

 Of course you can’t do Letter “I” crafts without ice cream!
 I cut out the cones and circles for the kids.
 We really need a nice big circle punch.
 (And I really need to make them do some more of their own cutting.)
 You can see that my Four really wanted to use all his paper circles and extended his paper so that he could.
 The best part for the kids was adding glue and putting on the sprinkles.
 And the hardest part for me was getting the kids to not pick off the sprinkles for a snack.
-I saw a similar idea over at iCreate.

 I is for Iguana